 Coding bootcamps aim to teach exactly that: coding.
 The programs instruct students on how to write programs by teaching them popular coding languages and showing them how the development cycle functions in a programmer’s world.
 Coding bootcamp graduates often earn job titles such as junior developer, software developer, and data scientist.

-How Much Do Bootcamps Cost, and How Do I Pay Tuition?
+How Much Do Bootcamps Cost?

 To get into a coding bootcamp, start by getting into coding.
 Enroll in free online courses or simply watch YouTube videos.
 You should have at least 40 hours of practice prior to starting in a bootcamp.
 Then, research coding bootcamp requirements and ensure you meet them all, including any coding requirements for your desired program.